 Neutrons are excellent for probing materials on the molecular level

 For everything from motors and medicine, to plastics and proteins, detailed studies are dependent on how many neutrons can be produced by a neutron source.
-This is a significant limitation for existing sources based on nuclear reactors.
+This is a significant limitation for existing sources which are based on nuclear reactors.
 As a result, scientists and engineers have developed a new generation of neutron sources based on particle accelerators and spallation technology, a much more efficient approach.

 Europe today has nearly 6000 researchers using neutrons

 The limitations of reactor technology have long been known, and it is the consensus among neutron scientists that increased spallation capacity is a necessary step forward.
 With an improved source there is also the need for ESS to develop increasingly sophisticated instruments and detectors.

-Better sources and better instruments means exponentially more data to collect and analyze.
+Better sources and better instruments means exponentially more data to collect and analyse.
 That means the scientists doing research at ESS must be positioned to take full advantage of the last decade of exponential growth in data management capacity and computational power.
 As a Greenfield project, built from the ground up not only physically, but organisationally and philosophically, ESS is positioned as the vanguard of the next century of experimental science and the world's next great Big Science facility.

 Ferenc Mezei on 'The New Science'

-Neutron scattering is a very important tool of the study of matter, which is used by nearly 6,000 researchers in Europe in studies spanning an extremely broad field from archeology to life science, from materials for aerospace applications to energy storage, from quantum phase transitions to car fuel additives.
+Neutron scattering is a very important tool of the study of matter, which is used by nearly 6000 researchers around Europe in studies spanning an extremely broad field, from archeology to life science, from materials for aerospace applications to energy storage, from quantum phase transitions to car fuel additives.